-Now that we’re larger, we’ve graduated to running two home-built coolers maintained at different temperatures (and of course still running on window air-conditioning units but now controlled by the commercially available “CoolBot” models we sell on at www.storeitcold.com.)
+Now that we’re larger, we’ve graduated to running two home-built coolers maintained at different temperatures.
+And of course, they are still running on window air-conditioning units but now controlled by the commercially available “CoolBot” models.

 However you cool your product, it’s important that the temperature they are stored at be consistent, to minimize the likelihood of condensation forming on the surface -reducing quality and providing another vector for disease organisms.

 As mentioned earlier, moisture control starts even before harvest with irrigation, but it doesn’t end there.
 In our cooler right now, we have a ten pound bag of young summer squash loosely tied at the top.
 We packed them up for a local restaurant over two weeks ago and, they never came to pick them up.
 We intended to throw them out, but we didn’t get around to it.